Executive Board Officers

 Kate McElwee - First Vice President

 Kate is Executive Director of the nonprofit advocacy organization Women’s Ordination Conference, where she has worked since 2011.
 She earned her B.A. in Religion and a Certificate in Buddhist Studies from Mount Holyoke College and an M.A. in International Human Rights Law from SOAS in London.
 Kate and her husband, Joshua, moved from Washington, D.C., to Rome in 2014.
-They are both members of the parish council of the Caravita Catholic Community.
 Kate loves to jog around Rome, travel everywhere she can, and seek out Italy’s best vegetable and accidentally vegan dishes.
-An AWAR member since 2014, Kate has previously served two terms as Second Vice-President.
+An AWAR member since 2014, Kate has served as Second Vice President twice.
+This is her second year as First Vice President, as well as webmaster.

 Melissa Cicci - Secretary